turingschool/front-end-curriculum/lessons/module-3/unit-and-integration-testing-react.md

 </section>

 <section class="answer">
-### Rendering a Component
+### Finding Elements

-This [queries API docs page](https://testing-library.com/docs/dom-testing-library/api-queries) is a going to be your best friend to help you find how to get the element(s) you're looking for.
+This [Queries API docs page](https://testing-library.com/docs/dom-testing-library/api-queries) is a going to be your best friend to help you find how to get the element(s) you're looking for.
 </section>

 The good thing about using this library to find elements is that it really pushes us as developers to make our apps accessible.
 So many of the queries available to us in the library are based around accessibility.